The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-\stitle{Uniqueness.} We used the polluter that inserts duplicates based on a normal distribution.
-The Gaussian Mixture, k-Means / k-Prototypes and Agglomerative clustering algorithms are not affected by the pollution on \textsf{Letter} and \textsf{Covertype} as shown in Figure\PaperLong{s~\ref{fig:clustering-uniqueness-letter-results} and} \ref{fig:clustering-uniqueness-covertype-results}.
-Furthermore, the increase in duplicates helps the OPTICS approach to improve its performance: as a density-based clustering algorithm, it can benefit from somewhat evenly inserted duplicates as they increase the overall density of clusters and especially their cores without creating very dense cores consisting of only the same data point many times.
-The Autoencoder approach also enhances its performance above a certain number of duplicates for \textsf{Letter}. \PaperLong{\ We assume that it is easier for the Autoencoder to learn the encoding if there are more duplicates in \textsf{Letter}.} In contrast, we cannot see a clear behavior of the Autoencoder on \textsf{Covertype}, which is probably due to\PaperLong{\ the additional time it would have needed to converge as well as} the generally random and sample-dependent nature of neural network training. \PaperLong{\\In Figure~\ref{fig:clustering-uniqueness-bank-results}, we can see the clustering results of \textsf{Bank} with uniqueness pollution (see focused version in Appendix, Figure~\ref{fig:stretched-bank-results-uniqueness}).
-An important difference to all other polluters is that this one cleans the dataset before the actual pollution to create a baseline dataset with quality $1.0$, removing all duplicates and thus strongly reducing \textsf{Bank} size, as it has many duplicated entries in its original state.
-On the one hand, we can see an improvement in performance for the k-Means and the Gaussian Mixture algorithms and a slight degradation in performance for the OPTICS algorithm with decreasing dataset quality.
-On the other hand, due to the strong dataset size reduction and the particularities of \textsf{Bank} mentioned at the beginning of Section~\ref{subsec:clustering-results}, we should not put a lot of weight in these results, which lie in a much smaller AMI range than the other results, as a basis for conclusions and therefore refrain from further interpreting them.}
+\stitle{Uniqueness} We used the polluter that inserts duplicates based on a normal distribution.
+The Gaussian mixture, $k$-means/$k$-prototypes and agglomerative clustering algorithms are not affected by the pollution on the considered datasets as shown in Figures\PaperLong{\ref{fig:clustering-uniqueness-results}} \PaperShort{\ref{fig:clustering-uniqueness-covertype-results}}.
+On \textsf{COVID}, Gaussian Mixture shows a slight performance increase of up to 5\pt after pollution\PaperLong{(see Figure~\ref{fig:clustering-uniqueness-covid-results})}.
+For \textsf{Covertype} and \textsf{Letter}, the increase in duplicates helps the OPTICS approach to improve its performance: as a density-based clustering algorithm, it can benefit from somewhat evenly inserted duplicates as they increase the overall density of clusters and especially their cores without creating very dense cores consisting of only the same data point many times.
+The autoencoder approach also enhances its performance above a certain number of duplicates for \textsf{Letter}.\PaperLong{We assume that it is easier for the autoencoder to learn the encoding if there are more duplicates in \textsf{Letter}.} In contrast, we cannot see a clear behavior of the autoencoder on \textsf{Covertype}, which is probably due to\PaperLong{the additional time it would have needed to converge as well as} the generally random and sample-dependent nature of neural network training.
+Also, for the \textsf{COVID} dataset, the autoencoder is robust against the inserted duplicates in its performance\PaperLong{(see Figure~\ref{fig:clustering-uniqueness-covid-results}}).